-Tredegar House, once home to the flamboyant Morgan family, is surrounded by 90 acres of parkland, along with the great lake, three walled gardens, an orangery and outbuildings.
+Tredegar House is an ideal place for kids to enjoy the great outdoors.
+The sprawling estate of parkland is full of wild spaces to explore and plenty of wildlife to discover.
 With so much outdoor space to explore, Community Engagement Officer, Philip Wilson, told us how their Junior Rangers Club is helping local children reconnect with nature.

-We established the Junior Rangers Club in spring this year.
-Over the summer holidays we ran two free sessions a week, which were attended by more than 500 kids.
+We established the Junior Rangers Club in spring last year.
+Over the summer holidays we ran three sessions a week, which were attended by more than 500 kids.

 Run in partnership with some of our family volunteers, Junior Rangers Club provides a variety of activities for kids.
 The summer programme included den building, bird spotting, outdoor music workshops and discovering pond life.

-Now, heading into autumn and winter, we are running two-hour sessions every other weekend.
-Of course, with a change in season comes a change in the programme.
-We’re going to be running conker championships, building mini rafts on the lake, making tiaras and crowns with leaves and even stargazing.
+In autumn and winter, we are running two-hour sessions every other weekend.
+We’re going to be stargazing, running conker championships, building mini rafts on the lake, making crowns with leaves.

 Every time the kids come to a session they receive a stamp and six stamps gets them a prize and a free entry ticket to the house.